An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

+As in Section~\ref{sec:out}, we may observe in $\tau_n$ a large node whose height and size go to infinity and which disappears in the local limit, see~\cite{kr:cond-cauchy} in this direction.

 The end of the section is devoted to the proof of Lemma \ref{lem:total-size}.
-We first recall Dwass formula that links the distribution of the total progeny of GW trees to the distribution of random walks.
+We first recall Dwass formula from \cite{d:tpbprrw} that links the distribution of the total progeny of BGW trees to the distribution of random walks and then the strong ratio limit theorem.